MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-policies-recording-and-transcription.md

 If you have a Teams meeting recording expiration policy and Purview deletion policy with different deletion dates, the file will be deleted at the earliest of the two dates.
 For example, if you have a Purview deletion policy that says a file will be deleted after one year and a Teams meeting recording expiration set for 120 days, the Teams meeting recording expiration policy will delete the file after 120 days.

-#### Enforcement of file retention

-Files won’t be retained due to this feature or its settings.
 If a user with delete permissions attempts to delete a Teams meeting recording that has an expiration setting, that user’s delete action will be executed.

-#### Configure full control of recording lifecycle

-We recommend using the Security and Compliance Center to create retention and/or deletion policies.
-This offering is targeted to solve complex policy and SLA-driven administrative legal concerns.

 ### Deletion of recordings